SoftUni-Internal/interactive-content/EN/01-Arrays/01-Arrays.md

 [video src="https://videos.softuni.org/hls/Java/Java-Fundamentals-Methods-And-Arrays/02.Java-Fundamentals-Arrays/EN/02-Java-Fundamentals-Arrays-3-4-What-are-arrays-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-**Arrays** allow us to store multiple data in only one variable.
+**Arrays** allow us to store multiple data in a sinlgle variable.

-They are useful for preserving a sequence of data and iterating over it.
+They are useful for sequences of data and iterating over it.

-You can initialize an **array** and set the values inside it by enclosing them in curly brackets and separating the values by commas:
+You can initialize an **array** and the values inside it by enclosing them in curly brackets, separating the values by commas:

 ``` java
 String[] days = { "apple", "pear", "cherry" };